 Anthony Bewley (b.
 1804) was a Tennessee-born minister who by 1858 was living in Johnson County south of Fort Worth.
 Bewley was a Northern Methodist, opposed slavery, endorsed abolition.
 Those views did not set well with many folks in these parts.
 After the “unheard of scoundrelism” began, suspicion quickly fell upon Bewley and other abolitionists, especially after two Tarrant County men found a letter, dated July 3, 1860 and written from Denton Creek.
 The letter was addressed to a Reverend William Bewley and supposedly was written by a fellow abolitionist, W. H. Bailey.
 The letter urged Bewley to continue his abolition work in Texas.
 The writer mentioned “our glorious cause” and the “Mystic Red” abolitionist organization and said, “If we can break Southern merchants and millers, and have their places filled by honest Republicans, Texas will be an easy prey, if we only do our duty.”
 “Our Heavenly Father will reward us for helping him in blotting out the greatest curse on earth.”
 The letter called for “a different material to be used about town, etc. Our friends sent a very inferior article; they emit too much smoke, and do not contain enough camphene,” a combustible liquid.

 Many people believed that the letter was a forgery written by slavery partisans to foment violence against abolitionists.
-But others took it as proof that the Reverend Anthony Bewley was in cahoots with abolitionists in Texas.
+But others interpreted the letter as proof that the Reverend Anthony Bewley was in cahoots with abolitionists in Texas.
 This clip is from the Charlotte, North Carolina, Western Democrat of October 16, 1860.

 On August 18, 1860 the Texas State Gazette quoted the True Issue, a La Grange weekly, as reporting that Tarrant County residents had met to discuss taking measures against “abolition incendiarism” and advising abolitionists to skedaddle.